 The seaweed comes from a very environmentally friendly factory, Þörungaverksmiðjan Thorverk, which is the only seaweed processing factory in Iceland.
 It is located at Karlsey island below Reykhólar village.
 So it is quite fitting that there are seaweed baths in Reykhólar village.

 Þörungaverksmiðjan Thorverk harvests seaweed from Breiðafjörður bay.
-It is pretty amazing watching these huge orange seaweed harvesting machines out in the ocean harvesting seaweed.
+It is pretty amazing watching these huge orange seaweed harvesting machines out in the sea harvesting seaweed.

 There is another factory opposite the Þörungaverksmiðjan Thorverk factory - Saltverksmiðjan Salt factory, which has been operating since 2013, uses waste heat from Þörungaverksmiðjan Thorverk factory - talking about being environmental - the factory is powered by geothermal heat from the wastewater!!